dougeby/IntuneDocs/intune/users-add.md

 ![Image of Office 365 portal assigning Roles.](./media/office-assign-roles.png)
 6. Choose **Save**.

-### Give admin permissions in the Intune portal
+### Give admin permissions in the Azure portal
-1. Sign in to the [Intune portal](https://www.office.com/signin) with a global administrator account.
+1. Sign in to the [Azure portal](https://www.office.com/signin) with a global administrator account.
-2. In the Intune portal, choose **User**, and then choose the user you want to give admin permissions.
+2. In the Azure portal, choose **User**, and then choose the user you want to give admin permissions.
 3. Select **Directory role**, and then select the permission.
   ![Screenshot](./media/add-intune-directory-role.png)
 4. Choose **Save**.

 ### Types of administrators

 Assign users one or more administrator permissions.
 These permissions define the administrative scope for users and the tasks they can manage.
 Administrator permissions are common between the different Microsoft cloud services, and some services might not support some permissions.
-Both the Intune portal and Office 365 portal list limited administrator roles that are not used by Intune.
+Both the Azure portal and Office 365 portal list limited administrator roles that are not used by Intune.
 Intune administrator permissions include the following options:

 - **Global administrator** - (Office 365 and Intune) Accesses all administrative features in Intune.
 By default the person who signs up for Intune becomes a Global admin.
 Global admins are the only admins who can assign other admin roles.
 You can have more than one global admin in your organization.
 As a best practice, we recommend that only a few people in your company have this role to reduce the risk to your business.
 - **Password administrator** - (Office 365 and Intune) Resets passwords, manages service requests, and monitors service health.
 Password admins are limited to resetting passwords for users.